Marig

 Merchant caravans load and unload, take shelter, hire on and hire out, buy and sell horses and oxen, and generally conduct business through the offices and warehouses here.
 Caravans arrive on a weekly to monthly basis, and stay a matter of weeks before reassembling and moving on.
 There is a 90% chance of one caravan being here, and a 70% chance of two or more (-15% per caravan, up to 5 at a time).
 Caravans are usually managed by the Shalani, but any given merchant can hire into a caravan, or create his own as he desires.
 Non-Shalani caravans are almost always smaller and “private” and may not take passengers or allow other wagons to travel with them.
 To travel with a caravan and share meals and the protection of their guards generally costs 1 sp/person/3 days of travel, and 1sp/mount/week of travel.
 To travel without meals, providing your own shelter and setting your own watch will cost about 1 sp/person/week.
 This is more because of the probable added time the journey takes with the added people than because of any outright expense.

 about 50 men work for the owner, who builds ships of nearly any size to order.
 At the moment he has a nearly finished 40’ fishing trawler.
 Prices are about 1.3x standard, but quality is superb.
-The shipyard also does all repairs and reconstruction work.
+The shipyard also does all kinds of repairs and reconstruction work.
 Up to four ships can be worked on at any given time, though that would require extra craftsmen.
-Shipowners will frequently boast that their ship is a “true Degari”.
-The current ship Yard Master is Malovar Degari.
-Malovar's cousin, Wybert Degari, is also a ship builder who makes fine seachests and cabinetry on the side.
+Shipowners will frequently boast that their ship is a “true Scurodor”.
+The current Yard Master is Stilman Scurodor.
+Stilman's cousin, Wybert Scorodor, is also a ship builder who makes fine seachests and cabinetry on the side.

 Less Marig